mpenkov/bigcsv/README.md

 ### What is the Fastest Way to Parse CSV?

-Someone has compared a variety of options on [StackExchange](https://softwarerecs.stackexchange.com/questions/7463/fastest-python-library-to-read-a-csv-file).

-We thus have several options:
+We have several options:

 - We could roll our own, like we did above.
 - The standard library has a [csv](https://docs.python.org/2/library/csv.html) module.
 - Numpy and Pandas also have their own CSV readers
+- Any others?

+Someone has compared a variety of options on [StackExchange](https://softwarerecs.stackexchange.com/questions/7463/fastest-python-library-to-read-a-csv-file).
-The conclusions were that [numpy](https://docs.scipy.org/doc/numpy/) was the clear winner, followed by [pandas](http://pandas.pydata.org/).
+Their conclusions were that [numpy](https://docs.scipy.org/doc/numpy/) was the clear winner, followed by [pandas](http://pandas.pydata.org/).
 Unfortunately, np.fromfile requires a very specific CSV format incompatible with our requirements, and the more robust np.loadtxt is notoriously slow.

 So, let's try pandas: